SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

-        public RecordSource Genders { get; private set; } = new(DatabaseManager.Find<Gender>()!); //Fetch the data to be displayed in a ComboBox control. public RecordSource Departments { get; private set; } = new(DatabaseManager.Find<Department>()!); //Fetch the data to be displayed in a ComboBox control. public RecordSource Titles { get; private set; } = new(DatabaseManager.Find<JobTitle>()!); //Fetch the data to be displayed in a ComboBox control. public override int DatabaseIndex => 0; // This tells the controller to use the first Database that was defined in the DatabaseManager class.
+        public RecordSource Genders { get; private set; } = new(DatabaseManager.Find<Gender>()!); //Fetch the data to be displayed in a ComboBox control. public RecordSource Departments { get; private set; } = new(DatabaseManager.Find<Department>()!); //Fetch the data to be displayed in a ComboBox control. public RecordSource Titles { get; private set; } = new(DatabaseManager.Find<JobTitle>()!); //Fetch the data to be displayed in a ComboBox control.
     }
 }
 ```